darshan1624/django_proj/README.md

     Used title__icontains = 'keyword' filter in ORM query to get required blogs.
 17) Handled case when no blog is fetched via search or search query is too big.
 Implemented dismissible message.
 Include content__icontains = 'keyword'.
 18) Created signup, Login button in nav bar.
 Used bootstrap modal.
 Inside modal created form.
+19) Register user using signup.
+Used User model provided by django.
+Handled cases when user already exist and passwords (confirm - renter) donot match.